This Mindful Life CIC

 I am registered with Be Mindful as a Mindfulness Teacher and I am a member of The Mindfulness Association.
 I follow the UK Network Mindfulness-Based Teachers Good Practice Guidelines mindfulnessteachersuk.org.uk/…/teacher-guidelines.pdf and I have recently been accepted on to the UK Mindfulness Network’s list of Mindfulness teachers.
 UKMN_2017_18_MAY

 My teaching is further supported by being part of various mindfulness-based practitioner networks, online groups and through monthly mindfulness supervision.
 I invest in CPD (Continuing Professional Development) whenever possible to support and enhance my mindfulness teaching, recent CPD has included training on teaching mindfulness to parents and a workshop on loving kindness facilitated by Sharon Saltzberg alongside a day of practice and inquiry facilitated by Jon Kabat-Zinn.
-My most recent 5 day teacher-led retreat was in October 2016 at Gaia House facilitated by Catherine McGee.
-Previous retreats have included one facilitated by John Peacock, Associate Director of the Oxford Mindfulness Centre.
+My most recent 7 day teacher-led retreat was in September 2018 at Gaia House facilitated by Chris Cullen, Christine Feldman and John Peacock, Associate Director of the Oxford Mindfulness Centre.
+Read more about the retreats I have attended here: Retreats Attended

 Alongside teaching mindfulness I coordinate a dynamic charitable therapeutic service for refugees and asylum seekers.
 In this role I bring mindfulness into the work place.
-When not working I enjoy spending time with my family and friends, writing and doing yoga.
+I am currently training as a therapist, to read more about my training to date follow this link here: Retreats Attended When not working I enjoy spending time with family and friends, writing and doing yoga.
 I have two children and I am a keen allotment keeper.

 More about my mindfulness practice: